Borjas Martín: Career

 Borjas was born in Puerto de Tazacorte, Tenerife, Canary Islands.
 After finishing his training with UD Los Llanos de Aridane, he made his senior debut in the 2005–06 season with UD Tijarafe in the regional leagues.

 Borjas subsequently represented CD Victoria, CD Mensajero (two stints), Tijarafe and UD Barbastro in Tercera División, before joining the Segunda División B side Atlético Astorga FC in July 2014.
 On 23 July the following year, after scoring 13 goals for Astorga, he signed for the fellow league team Pontevedra CF.

 Borjas finished the season as Pontevedra's top goalscorer, and moved Real Murcia, still in the third division, on 21 June 2016.
 The following 13 January, he agreed to a contract with the fellow league team CE Sabadell FC.

 On 31 July 2017, Borjas ended his contract with Sabadell, and announced two days later on his Twitter account that he had signed for the Finnish club FC Honka.

+Later career

+After retiring at the end of the 2023-24 season, Martín was appointed sporting director of newly promoted Segunda Federación club Unión Sur Yaiza in July 2024.